 News

-Post Honey Bunches of Oats with Almonds cereal has been issued with a Class 2 recall for potentially containing foreign metal ...
+Post Honey Bunches of Oats with Almonds cereal has been issued with a Class 2 recall for potentially containing foreign metal, the Food and Drug Administration announced on June 12 ...

 You can meet the daily iron requirements by eating plant- and animal-based food sources, along with fortified breakfast cereals.
 Sources can include spinach, lentils, and clams.
 Clams are one of ...